 Brain calcification is most easily seen with a head CT but this is not usually an early finding.
 Other typical findings on brain imaging include brain atrophy (decreased brain mass) and enlarged deep draining veins on the affected side.
 Angiography is NOT routinely performed in the evaluation of children with SWS, but may be required in atypical cases to evaluate for other associated vascular malformations.
 PET and SPECT imaging is not routinely indicated except when surgery for seizures is being considered.
 If seizures occur, then an electroencephalogram (EEG) is obtained to evaluate brain function and seizure foci.

 Seizures - When a child presents with a new-onset seizure, a neurologic consultation should be sought.
-Routine studies including blood glucose, electrolytes, serum calcium and magnesium, and CBC should be obtained to evaluate for precipitating factors.
-EEG and neuroimaging studies such as CT or MRI scan of the brain should also be obtained.
+Routine studies including blood glucose, electrolytes, serum calcium, magnesium, and CBC should be obtained to evaluate for precipitating factors.
+EEG and neuroimaging studies such as CT or MRI scans of the brain should also be obtained.
 An aggressive antiepileptic regimen should be established from the first seizure.

 Glaucoma - Medications should be initiated as first-line treatment for glaucoma, and multiple medications in combinations may be necessary to lower the intraocular pressure.